-To detox or not to detox… That shouldn’t be the question.
-Millions of people are suffering from alcohol abuse and if you yourself have ever asked the question “Do I need alcohol detox”, you may want to continue reading.
+Millions of people are suffering from alcohol abuse, and if you have ever asked the question, “Do I need alcohol detox?” you may want to continue reading.

 Does everyone need alcohol detox?

-No, there are some people that do not need to detoxify from alcohol prior to treatment.
+No, some people do not need to detoxify from alcohol prior to treatment.
 These drinkers typically do not drink every day and have not acquired a dependence on alcohol.
 Needing to detox from alcohol highly depends on how much you drink and how often.
-Remember that everyone is different and bodies react differently.
+Remember that everyone is different and that bodies react differently.
 If you’re not sure whether you or a loved one need professional detox, talk with your doctor or an admissions counselor at an addiction treatment facility.

 Why do I need alcohol detox under the care of a doctor or medical team?

 The symptoms of alcohol detoxification range from mild to extremely dangerous.
-With that, we strongly urge those who fall under the category of heavy and often drinking to detox under medical care.
-Under a doctor’s care, medication can be provided which can subside some detox symptoms such as nausea, vomiting, insomnia, diarrhea, anxiety, high fever and seizures.
+With that, we strongly urge those with heavy and long-term drinking habits to detox under medical care.
+Under a doctor’s care, medication can soften some detox symptoms such as nausea, vomiting, insomnia, diarrhea, anxiety, high fever, and seizures.

 Again, this depends on how much you drink and how often you drink.
-Detoxification in a home environment is possible; however it’s always suggested to speak with a doctor prior.
-Thinking one can detox solely without full knowledge of the process and what to expect can be dangerous.
+Detoxification in a home environment is possible; however, it’s always suggested to speak with a doctor first.
+Thinking one can detox alone, without full knowledge of the process and what to expect, can be dangerous.

 Do I need alcohol detox or can I refuse treatment?